sourcearchives/xkcd/licenses/CC-BY-NC-2.5.md

 </ol>

 The above rights may be exercised in all media and formats whether now known or hereafter devised.
 The above rights include the right to make such modifications as are technically necessary to exercise the rights in other media and formats.
-All rights not expressly granted by Licensor are hereby reserved, including but not limited to the rights set forth in Sections [4(d)](#4(d)) and [4(e)](4(e)).
+All rights not expressly granted by Licensor are hereby reserved, including but not limited to the rights set forth in Sections&nbsp;[4(d)](<#4(d)>) and [4(e)](<#4(e)>).

 </div>